I’m Sarah,

 write me.

-Currently, I’m one of two main contract writers for Children's Mercy, a nonprofit pediatric hospital in Kansas City.
-I craft patient stories, internal news stories, patient-centered UX copy, ghostwritten blog posts, newsletters, physician-to-physician social copy, multi-channel campaigns for new initiatives, scripts and more.
+One of my main clients for the past several years has been Children's Mercy, a nonprofit hospital in Kansas City (patient stories, internal news stories, patient-centered UX copy, ghostwritten blog posts, newsletters, physician-to-physician social copy, multi-channel campaigns for new initiatives, scripts and more).

-Past clients include: Camp Fire, Children International, Off Madison Avenue, Dimensional Innovations (projects with State Farm, Anthem, SoFi Stadium and others), Hallmark, Sporting KC, Lee and more.
+Over the years, I’ve had the privilege of writing for Camp Fire, Children International, Dimensional Innovations (projects with the Kauffman Foundation, State Farm, Anthem, SoFi Stadium and others), Hallmark, Sporting KC, Lee and more.

 AI policy: